 Andrew Luck Book Club – Not just for football lovers like former quarterback Andrew Luck.
 Evan has helped lead this effort in the past.
 Let Maggie know if you want to help him give it steam this year.
 He can help you connect to Andrew Luck’s picks for each month, great discussion, the Twitter feed and more.

 Allies Against Discrimination: Titles will be selected to give voice to diverse and often under-represented perspectives.
 Readings about or featuring disabled peoples, persons with autism and other learning differences, and racial and ethnic minorities get highlighted.
-It’s a club that can examine opportunity gaps related to gender, sexual orientation, religion, age and economic status.
+It’s a club that can examine opportunity gaps related to gender, sexual orientation, religion, age and economic status and/or race.

 Fierce!
 Focus on Feminism – Issues confronting women provide a focus.
 Erin, a senior, has led this club in the past.